-As you have been enabled to accumulate this wealth by the blessings of free institutions, contribute something to perpetuate them. - Benton McMillin The purpose of the income tax law is to prevent the accumulation of enormous fortunes, and the control of industry and commerce that goes with such large fortunes. - Fiorello H. La Guardia The purpose of the estate tax is not primarily to raise revenue....
-The purpose of the estate tax is to reduce wealth inequality. - Martin J. McMahon Jr.
+As you have been enabled to accumulate this wealth by the blessings of free institutions, contribute something to perpetuate them. - Benton McMillin The purpose of the income tax law is to prevent the accumulation of enormous fortunes, and the control of industry and commerce that goes with such large fortunes.
+Fiorello H. La Guardia The purpose of the estate tax is not primarily to raise revenue The purpose of the estate tax is to reduce wealth inequality. - Martin J. McMahon Jr.

-[States progressing towards the ideals of the Communist Manifesto will enact] a heavy progressive income tax. - Karl Marx and Friedrich Engels The only effective design for diminishing the income inequality inherent in capitalism is the progressive income tax. - John Kenneth Galbraith Economic theory does not provide an answer as to how the tax burden should be distributed among people with unequal incomes.
+[States progressing towards the ideals of the Communist Manifesto will enact] a heavy progressive income tax. - Karl Marx and Friedrich Engels The only effective design for diminishing the income inequality inherent in capitalism is the progressive income tax. - John Kenneth Galbraith Not only is the revenue derived from the high rates levied on large incomes, particularly in the highest brackets, so small compared with the total revenue as to make hardly any difference to the burden borne by the rest; but for a long time . . . it was not the poorest who benefited from it but entirely the better-off working class and the lower strata of the middle class who provided the largest number of voters. - Friedrich A. Hayek Economic theory does not provide an answer as to how the tax burden should be distributed among people with unequal incomes.
 While few would argue that the tax system should be regressive, the degree to which it should be progressive involves subjective value judgments. - David L. Brumbaugh, Gregg A. Esenwein, and Jane G. Gravelle Here is my principle: Taxes shall be levied according to ability to pay.
 That is the only American principle. - Franklin D. Roosevelt In a country of great industries like this, it ought to be easy to distribute the burdens of taxation without making them anywhere bear too heavily or too exclusively upon any one set of persons or undertakings.
-What is clear is that the industry of this generation should pay the bills of this generation. - Woodrow Wilson I have never viewed taxations as a means of rewarding one class of taxpayers or punishing another.
+What is clear is that the industry of this generation should pay the bills of this generation.
+Woodrow Wilson I have never viewed taxations as a means of rewarding one class of taxpayers or punishing another.
 If such a point of view ever controls our public policy, the traditions of freedom, justice and equality of opportunity, which are distinguishing characteristics of our American civilization, will have disappeared. - Andrew Mellon A basic and common-sense rule of tax policy is that we ought to have the same rate of tax apply across different occupations or investments.
 The relative profitability of different professions, or investments, ought to be dictated by the market, not the tax law. - Joseph Bankman The subjects of every state ought to contribute toward the support of government, as nearly as possible, in proportion to their respective abilities; that is, in proportion to the revenue which they respectively enjoy under the protection of the state. - Adam Smith [T]he old saw "freedom isn't free" applies at least as much to paying taxes as it does to the other ways in which we protect and defend our liberties. - E.J.
 Dionne Jr.